-- 3. A passing score report for the appropriate content area of the Praxis II Multiple Subjects Assessment Test (MSAT) must be on file in the Division of Teacher Education before registration for the internship term will be approved.
+- 3. A passing score report for the appropriate content area of the Praxis II Subject Assessment Test must be on file in the Division of Teacher Education before registration for the internship term will be approved.
+Additionally, early childhood and elementary education majors must have a passing score report on file for the Praxis II Teaching Reading test before beginning their internships.
 Students are required to take the exam no later than the earliest scheduled test date in their final semester of junior block. - 4.
 Satisfactory performance on each portion of a comprehensive written examination, designed by the institution and developed from selected professional studies (EDU) courses.
 The comprehensive examination is administered in the internship semester of the student's education program. - 5.
 Satisfactory assessment of the student's Dispositions Checklist for Junior and Senior Candidates by the teacher education faculty. - 6.
 Final review of student's portfolio by the teacher education faculty. - 7.
 Completion of the teacher education program not later than four years after admission to the program.
 A student who does not complete the program within a four-year period may apply for reinstatement.